 This Phoenix farmers market is also a super kid-friendly place with multiple options to engage them in activities.
 There are sensory craft activities, music lessons, face painting, bouncy houses, you name it!
 Pets are also welcome here as long they are well-behaved and friendly.

 When: Year-round, Saturdays, 8 AM to 12 PM (October – April), 7 AM to 11 AM (May – September)

 It’s time to venture to this lovely Saturday farmers market near Phoenix in Downtown Gilbert!
 With over 60-100 vendors depending on the season, it is a great place to begin the weekend fun.
-There a multiple options for food stalls, artisanal products and entertainment areas.
+There are multiple options for food stalls, artisanal products, and entertainment areas.

 10. Downtown Chandler Farmers Market

 Where: Dr. A.J.
 Chandler Park West, 3 S. Arizona Avenue

 When: October – May, Saturdays, 9 AM to 1 PM

 Downtown Chandler Farmers Market is a fun place for families and individuals alike, with a lot to offer.
 The market offers dozens of gourmet food shops, grass-fed meat, organic dairy, fresh farm produce and much more.
 Come here if you’re looking for a good Saturday farmers market near Phoenix.